Highpoint Shopping Centre

-Highpoint Shopping Centre is a super regional shopping centre located in Maribyrnong, Victoria, in the western suburbs of Melbourne, Victoria.
+Highpoint Shopping Centre is a shopping centre located in Maribyrnong, in the western suburbs of Melbourne, Victoria, Australia.

 Highpoint is Victoria's third largest shopping centre and the fifth largest in Australia, with an annual turnover of $778 million and over 15 million shoppers visiting each year.
 It is the largest shopping centre serving Melbourne's western and north western suburbs, an area with a population of at least half a million people.

 History

 Highpoint is built on a hill which looks out over the Maribyrnong River to Melbourne's CBD, hence its name.
 An anti-aircraft battery operated on the site during World War II for protection of the surrounding military bases and ammunition works in Maidstone and Maribyrnong.

 The 50-acre site was previously a quarry, as can be seen by the quarry cliff face walls of the lower carparks.
 The land was sold by the City of Essendon for $1.85 million in April 1971, with permission required also from the City of Sunshine as the quarry was also located in that local government area.

 Highpoint West opened in September 1975.
 Built by Development Underwriting Ltd. for $12,000,000.

 Named originally "Westland" to fit in with other shopping centres, Northland, etc., it opened as "Highpoint West".
 It was later renamed "Highpoint City", and then just "Highpoint".